ethereum/remix-plugin/readme.md

 # Remix Plugin

+Remix plugin helps you extends the Remix IDE.
+The goal is to give access of all the features inside Remix and make them available for Ethereum Developers.

+Remix Plugin can be use (but not only) for :
+- Educational Purpose.
+- Smart-Contract library managment.
+- Language Service.
+- Smart-Contract language compiler.
+- Static Analysis.
+- Other services...

 > For the old api, go to [api](./doc/old-api.md)

 ALPHA : This version is still a work in progress and some breaks may be expected (especially names).
 But the overall stucture should remain unchanged.